Lindner Socks FAQs

 How long will it take for my order to arrive?

-All orders are dispatched from our factory via Australia Post within 1-2 days, depending on when we receive your order.
+All orders are dispatched from our factory via Australia Post within 3-5 business days, depending on when we receive your order.

 Delivery times may vary depending on Australia Post, but are typically between 2 and 5 business days within Australia.